 If You are in Crisis

-In the case of a genuine emergency, students should call 911 or go directly to the nearest emergency room.
-Students also can contact University Public Safety at 464-4000 for assistance.
+In the case of a genuine emergency, students should call 911 (from cell) or Public Safety (464-4000 from campus landline) or go directly to the nearest emergency room.

-Please note that Student Counseling does not provide 24-hour crisis services.
+Student Counseling does not provide 24-hour crisis services.
 Messages left after business hours will not be received until the following business day.
-Students in crisis may contact the Center (464-3120).
+Students in crisis may contact the Center: (315) 464-3120.
 Let the secretary know that your need is urgent when you call.
 We will return your call as soon as possible to determine if follow-up assistance or intervention may be indicated.

 Other options during times of crisis include: